eagafonov/docker-network-graph-poc/README.md

 If you'd like to contribute to this project, there is a sample docker-compose file using dummy containers in `test`.

-You can deploy it using `docker-compose -f test/docker-compose.yml up -d`
+You can deploy it using `docker-compose -f test/docker-compose.yml up -d`.